Go to content

 Definition of thermal insulation coefficient (U-value)

-The U-value measures the amount of heat that passes through a material per unit of surface area and temperature difference.
-It is expressed in watts per square meter-kelvin (W/m² K).
-This coefficient allows you to better understand how a material behaves in the face of heat exchange and therefore, to better choose your materials for optimal insulation.
-In practice, the U-value is essential for determining the efficiency of different construction elements such as walls, floors and windows.
-For example, a window with a U-value of 1 W/m² K is much more efficient than a window with a U-value of 3 W/m² This information is crucial for renovation projects where improving insulation not only increases comfort, but also saves on energy bills.
+The U-value measures the amount of heat that passes through a material per unit area and temperature difference.
+It is expressed in watts per square meter-kelvin (W/mÂČ-K).
+This coefficient enables us to better understand how a material behaves in the face of heat exchange, and therefore to better choose your materials for optimum insulation.
+In practice, the U-value is essential in determining the efficiency of various construction elements such as walls, floors and windows.
+For example, a window with a U-value of 1 W/mÂČ-K is much more efficient than one with a U-value of 3 W/mÂČ-K. This information is crucial for renovation projects, where improving insulation not only increases comfort, but also saves money on energy bills.

 Importance of U-value in the context of energy efficiency